merry-berry-acai/docs/README.md

 ---

 **Feature Coverage and Completeness:** We have conducted a comprehensive review of our user stories to ensure they cover all key functionalities of the Merry Berry Smoothie & Açaí Shop application as outlined in the project objectives and features section.
-The user stories address core user workflows, including menu browsing, order customisation, cart management, order placement, order tracking, secure payment, promo code application, and user reviews.
+The user stories address core user workflows, including menu browsing, order customisation, cart management, order placement, order tracking, secure payment.
 Furthermore, they also consider essential aspects like user authentication, responsive design, and operational needs of the shop owner.
 We are confident that these user stories provide a robust foundation for the development of a user-centered and feature-rich application.

 ## 🖼️ Wireframes: Demonstrating Iteration